arunnabraham/crm-contact-service/README.md

-# crm w/ Contact Service
+# CRM w/ Contact Service
 An extensible Lead/Contact Manager for CRM application

 This is a Laravel-based service for managing contacts in a CRM system.